cosmic-cat-yt/Cosmic-Cat/README.md

 This project is super WIP.
 So things might be broken.<br/>

 ### Note about missing text.
-Due to a rewrite in Ciulinations (i18n) text are missing from certain elements on both release, and any beta from 0.6 Beta 6 and below.
+Due to constant changes to Ciulinations (i18n); text will be missing from certain elements on current versions.

 ## Contributing
 If something doesn't work as intended, please fill a report through the  [**Issues**](https://github.com/ciulinuwu/cosmic-cat/issues/new/choose) tab.</br></br>